-- The University, consistent with federal, state and local laws, prohibits the unlawful possession, use or distribution of illicit drugs on its property or as part of any of its activities whether on or off campus.
+- The sponsoring party must then present the letter of authorization to the State Alcoholic Beverage Control Board (ABC) to apply for an approved Temporary Liquor License. - Alcohol Restrictions - Unless otherwise stated, alcohol (in any form) is not permitted on campus or at offcampus events. - Any infraction of this regulation is an immediate breach of either the Student Code of Ethics or the Employee Manual and with it carries all necessary consequences per the AOD (Section 5), up to an including discharge or expulsion from the University. - Drug Restrictions - The University, consistent with federal, state and local laws, prohibits the unlawful possession, use or distribution of illicit drugs on its property or as part of any of its activities whether on or off campus.
 The University will impose sanctions on students or employees that are caught in the act of or been proven to be guilty of abusing drugs on University property.
 The sanctions will be in keeping with the University regulations on Rules of Conduct for employees (see Volume III of the SCU Policy Manual) and Disciplinary Standards for students "Code of Student Ethics" (see Volume VI of the SCU Policy Manual).
-This will include actions that can lead to participation in a substance abuse rehabilitation or treatment program, suspension, dismissal, or termination with referral for prosecution. - To ensure orderly operations and provide the best possible work environment, SCU and ADP expect employees to follow rules of conduct that will protect the interests and safety of all employees and the organization including - but not limited to: - Not working under the influence of alcohol or illegal drugs; - Not possessing, distributing, selling, transferring, or using alcohol or illegal drugs or abusing a prescription drug in the workplace, while on duty, or while operating employer owned vehicles or equipment; and - Complying with a request to consent to a required drug or alcohol test.
+This will include actions that can lead to participation in a substance abuse rehabilitation or treatment program, suspension, dismissal, or termination with referral for prosecution. - To ensure orderly operations and provide the best possible work environment, SCU and ADP expect employees to follow rules of conduct that will protect the interests and safety of all employees and the organization including - but not limited to: - Not working under the influence of alcohol or illegal drugs; - Not possessing, distributing, selling, transferring, or using alcohol or illegal drugs or abusing a prescription drug in the workplace, while on duty, or while operating employer owned vehicles or equipment; and - Complying with a request to consent to a required drug or alcohol test. - Prescription Drugs - All drugs that are prescribed by a licensed physician for medical purposes are not included in the drug abuse program unless the prescription is in itself abused and affects the employee or student while on University property; however, the use or possession of medically prescribed marijuana is excluded from this exception and consequently is not allowed on University property in compliance with United States federal law.